Do you have an entrepreneur mindset and personality to be a successful small business owner? How do you know?

 Crafting a business culture that complements your own personality, values and business purpose is crucial for your personal satisfaction.
 If these these don’t align you may feel some angst.

-Your business success is down to your personality and mindset, not how good your idea is.
+Your business success is down to your entrepreneur mindset and personality, not how good your idea is.

 You can see that these seven aspects have nothing to do with which business you may eventually own.
 They are all about you, the owner.